 Our guess is that Tesla’s ‘Full Self Driving’ Autopilot will be available, enabling the car to navigate itself on highways and possibly even city streets.
 Provided there’s an attentive human behind the wheel, ready to take over at a moment’s notice.

 Tesla hasn’t announced what its new hatchback will be called, and some outlets have taken to calling it the ‘Model 2’ — presumably because it’s smaller and cheaper than Tesla’s current entry-level car the Model 3.

-But the car probably won’t be called this when it actually goes on sale.
-Certainly not if Tesla sticks with the naming conventions of its previous cars.
+However Elon Musk has already refuted that particular point, killing any chance that the car would be called the Model 2.
+Not that it was particularly likely, should Tesla stick with the naming conventions of its previous cars.
 After, all Elon Musk deliberately named the Model S through Y because the letters spelled out the word ‘Sexy’.

 Or Tesla would have done if Ford didn’t own the rights to the name ‘Model E’, which forced Tesla to substitute the number 3 instead.

 But where can Elon Musk’s pretty childish Tesla naming trend go from here?
 Sexy is a complete word by itself, and it means the Hatchback’s letter would have to start spelling a brand new word.

 That’s assuming Tesla even opts for one, and doesn’t follow the example of the Tesla Roadster and give the hatchback a more ordinary name.
 Though ‘Tesla Hatchback’ doesn’t quite have the same ring to it as ‘Model H’.